19 Types of Insects in New York

 Also, their strong bodies make them nearly impossible to crush, which allows them to thrive in hidden places undetected.

 If your pet brings fleas into your home, you may have a flea infestation.
-Because fleas are small and can hide in furniture, you may not be aware of their presence until there’s a major infestation.
+Because fleas are small and can hide in furniture, you may not know their presence until there’s a major infestation.

 4. German Cockroach